 - Scholars must maintain a 2.75 GPA in their first year of college or their first year after transferring to UNL and at least a 3.0 GPA in subsequent years.
 See our Frequently Asked Questions (FAQs) for additional eligibility information.

 Contact us with any questions at email@example.com.

 - AMS Blog: Teaching math in prison

 - Lincoln Journal Star: Following gerrymandering court cases, UNL class looks at the underlying math

 - Read the 2019 edition of Math News

 - Willa Cather Professor of Mathematics Mark Walker has been named an American Mathematical Society Fellow

 - On January 31, 2020, the 22nd annual Nebraska Conference for Undergraduate Women in Mathematics will welcome plenary speakers Dr. Midge Cozzens of Rutgers University and Dr. Trachette Jackson of the University of Michigan.
 All student talks and plenary presentations are open to the public.
 See the schedule.

-- November 15, 2018: The 29th annual Math Day welcomes 97 schools and more than 1,500 students to campus for a day for fast-paced mathematics.
+- On November 14, 2019, the 30th annual Math Day welcomed 93 schools and 1,249 students to campus for a day for fast-paced mathematics.
 Math Day involves two individual mathematics competitions, the PROBE I and PROBE II exams, and a team competition in the form of a double-elimination bowl tournament.